neondatabase/website/content/docs/get-started-with-neon/branching-quickstart.md

 This topic describes how to get started with Neon's branching feature, which allows you to branch your data in the same way that you branch your code.

+_**Note**: Neon Branching capabilities are not yet publicly available.
+If you would like to try this feature, reach out to [iwantbranching@neon.tech](mailto:iwantbranching@neon.tech) describing your use case and requesting that Neon enable branching for your account._

 A branch is a clone of your data that you are free to play around with and modify without affecting the originating data.

 You can create a branch using the Neon Console or Neon API.
-In this topic, we'll cover how to create a branch using the Neon Console and how to connect to a branch.
-For Neon API branching instructions, see [Branching with the Neon API].
+In this topic, we'll cover how to create a branch using the Neon Console and how to connect to it. <!-- For Neon API branching instructions, see [Branching with the Neon API].-->

 Before you can create a branch, you must have a Neon project to branch from.
 If you do not have a Neon project, see [Setting up a project](./setting-up-a-project).